temporalio/documentation/docs/go-sessions.md

 func CompleteSession(ctx Context)
 ```

 `CompleteSession()` releases the resources reserved on the worker, so it's important to call it as soon as you no longer need the session.
-It will cancel the session context and therefore all the activities using that session context.
+It will cancel the session context and therefore all the Activities using that session context.
 Note that it's safe to call `CompleteSession()` on a failed session, meaning that you can call it from a `defer` function after the session is successfully created.

 ### Sample Code